Bakir Izetbegović

-Born in Sarajevo in 1956, Izetbegović is the son of the first and only president of the Republic of Bosnia and Herzegovina, Alija Izetbegović.
+Born in Sarajevo in 1956, Izetbegović is the son of the only president of the Republic of Bosnia and Herzegovina, Alija Izetbegović.
 He graduated from the University of Sarajevo in 1981, working afterwards in architectural firms.
 After serving as director of the Construction Institute of the Sarajevo Canton, Izetbegović entered politics in 2000.
-At the 2006 general election, he was elected to the national Parliament.
+In the 2006 general election, he was elected to the national Parliament.

-At the 2010 general election, Izetbegović was elected Bosniak member of the Bosnian Presidency.
-He was re-elected four years later at the 2014 general election.
-As both Presidency member and president of the Party of Democratic Action (SDA), he took part in many constitutional reform talks for Bosnia and Herzegovina.
+In the 2010 general election, Izetbegović was elected Bosniak member of the Bosnian Presidency.
+He was re-elected four years later in the 2014 general election.
+As both Presidency member and president of the SDA, he took part in many constitutional reform talks for Bosnia and Herzegovina.
 During his presidency, Bosnia and Herzegovina faced difficulties following the 2014 Southeast Europe floods, as well as having mass riots some months before the floods.
 Following the 2018 general election, Izetbegović became a member of the national House of Peoples.
-At the 2022 general election, he once again ran for a seat in the Presidency as a Bosniak member, but was not elected.
+In the 2022 general election, he once again ran for a seat in the Presidency as a Bosniak member, but was not elected.
 He served in the House of Peoples until 2023.

-A member of the SDA since its founding in 1990, Izetbegović has been a member of the party's Presidency since 2002.
+A member of the SDA since its foundation in 1990, Izetbegović has been a member of the party's presidency since 2002.
 Since 2014, he has been serving as the party's president.
+Izetbegović has been accused of monopolizing the party and silencing most of his internal critics, while drawing power into his own hands and those of a few close allies.

 Early life and education

 Bakir Izetbegović was born in Sarajevo, PR Bosnia and Herzegovina, FPR Yugoslavia on 28 June 1956.
 He is the son of the first President of independent Bosnia and Herzegovina, Alija Izetbegović and Halida Repovac.

 He attended primary school and high school in Sarajevo and graduated from the Faculty of Architecture of the University of Sarajevo in 1981.
 From 1982 to 1992, Izetbegović worked as a consultant at an architectural consulting firm.

-He made big contributions to many social activities – he was a member of the Management Board of FK Sarajevo, a member of the Management Board of KK Bosna Royal and of the Management Board Member of the Muslim Humanitarian Society "Merhamet" and member of the Council of the Islamic Community of Bosnia and Herzegovina.
+He made big contributions to many social activities – he was a member of the management board of FK Sarajevo, a member of the management board of KK Bosna Royal and of the Management Board Member of the Muslim Humanitarian Society "Merhamet" and member of the Council of the Islamic Community of Bosnia and Herzegovina.